- CRM/SFA/MA

 | 2.
 Data Duplication | Employees may register the same customer information multiple times.
 This leads to duplicate customer records and compromises data consistency. |

-When utilizing SFA (Sales Force Automation) or CRM (Customer Relationship Management) systems, failure to maintain the underlying customer data can lead to significant issues.
+When utilizing SFA (Sales Force Automation) or CRM (Customer Relationship Management) systems, failing to maintain the underlying customer data can lead to significant issues.
 Examples are provided below.

 Making Incorrect Decisions:

 Making decisions based on inaccurate data increases the likelihood of moving in the wrong direction.
-For example, you might adjust inventory based on incorrect sales data or execute marketing campaigns based on inaccurate customer information.
+For example, you might adjust inventory based on erroneous sales data or execute marketing campaigns based on incorrect customer information.

 Reduced System Reliability: